Purchase this image

 A final offer has been made by Fred Troelstra.

-Troelstra, who is co-owner of Garden Time and the former retail site and Off-Track Betting location on Route 4 in Whitehall presented the town board with three options concerning the property at it’s Dec.
+Troelstra, who is co-owner of Garden Time and the former retail site and Off-Track Betting location on Route 4 in Whitehall presented the town board with three options concerning the property at its Dec.
 10 meeting.

 “The first option would be to purchase the property for $275,000,” said Troelstra.
 “The second would be a lease/purchase agreement for $500 a month for one year with a sale price of $300,000 with the rent going towards the purchase.
 The third option would be a one year lease at $500 a month.”